 As well, like the IPPI series, the RMPI series is of value in analytical studies of price formation and behaviour.
 It is frequently used in the process of contract escalation, and often serves as a representative input into other price index series.

-Reference period: The time period for which the RMPI equals 100; currently this is the year 2010.
+Reference period: The time period for which the RMPI equals 100; currently this is January 2020.

 Collection period: For most products included in the RMPI, the collection process occurs over a three-week period starting during the third week of the reference month.

 - Industrial product price indexes

 Data sources and methodology